+from mx.ODBCConnect.Client import ServerSession

 '''

-from mx.ODBCConnect.Client import ServerSession

 session = ServerSession('connect-config.ini')

 ODBC = session.open()

 '''

 Creating a ServerSession instance connects to the mxODBC Connect Server.
 The ServerSession instance represents your connection to the mxODBC Connect Server, so you have to keep a reference to the object or your connection will be lost.
 The .open() method returns an efficient proxy object which implements the same API as mxODBC's subpackages have.
+The subpackage you are proxying requests to depends on the client configuration setting [Session] remote_module.
+It defaults to mx.ODBC.Manager which is an alias to the server platform's default ODBC manager and should be a reasonable choice in most cases.
+Please see the mxODBC documentation for details on how the mx.ODBC.Manager alias is chosen.

-After this initial setup has been done, you can use the ODBC object as if you were running the application on the mxODBC Connect Server machine.
+After this initial setup has been done, you can use the ODBC object as if you were running the application on the mxODBC Connect Server machine, e.g.